Sidorovj/GZip-master/README.md

 # Zipper
-Utility, which can help you quickly archive the file on your computer
+Utility, which can help you quickly archive and unzip the file on your computer